Chart Color Schemes

 Point Nepean performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Point Nepean trail has 27.7% of residents aged 15 and above holding university degrees, compared to Greater Melbourne's 37.0%.
-This indicates a gap that suggests potential for educational development and skills enhancement.
+In Point Nepean trail region, 27.7% of residents aged 15 and above hold university degrees, compared to Greater Melbourne's 37.0%.
+This indicates potential for educational development.
 Bachelor degrees are the most common at 19.3%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.3%).
-Trade and technical skills are prominent, with 38.4% of residents aged 15 and above holding vocational credentials – advanced diplomas (13.7%) and certificates (24.7%).
+Vocational credentials are prominent, with 38.4% of residents aged 15 and above holding them - advanced diplomas at 13.7% and certificates at 24.7%.

-A significant 24.9% of the population is actively pursuing formal education, including 9.0% in primary education, 7.1% in secondary education, and 3.3% in tertiary education.
+A significant 24.9% of the population is actively engaged in formal education.
+This includes 9.0% in primary, 7.1% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education